 If you identify with any of these typical operational CRM customers, continue reading for information on the features you can expect from an operational CRM, how much you can expect to pay, and a few of the leading options on the market.

 Operational CRM software offers basic contact and lead management tools also found in a standard CRM, but it diverges by providing operations-focused functions like lead nurturing and customer service.
 Workflow automation is also common in an operational CRM to optimize day-to-day processes across sales, marketing, and support teams.

-These three features are most commonly found in operational CRM software:
+These features are most commonly found in operational CRM software:

 Operational CRM software is fairly inexpensive across the board.
 Free or low-cost options will suit smaller businesses with limited budgets.
 Larger companies that need more powerful functions can find premium-tier and enterprise CRMs at higher price points that are still quite reasonable compared to other CRM types.
 Below is the typical price for each level:

 Operational CRM software goes beyond a standard CRM in focusing on tasks and activities that drive day-to-day operations.
 Of course, some operational CRM solutions are better at doing this than others.
 We recently conducted our own independent research on the top operational CRM software and found the following three options to be the best: